-From January-February 2018, our team is in the process of researching, listening and gathering stories.
+Since fall 2017, our team has been in the process of researching, listening and gathering stories.
 We are connecting with artists and groups who have been leaders of the mural movements in the city, as well as the general public, to learn about what you feel has shaped Toronto’s mural art scene.

 That’s where you come in.
 If you feel like you have a story or perspective to share:

 - connect directly with Tara Dorey, Curator, at firstname.lastname@example.org

 Starting in March, our collection of stories, archival imagery and mural photos will be brought together in a retrospective exhibit for the public, highlighting Toronto’s public murals movements.
 The Toronto Mural Archive Exhibit will tour in 2018, in gallery spaces across Toronto.
 Each exhibit will coincide with an speakers event open to the public – with themes ranging from reflecting on the stories and history of the local mural scene, or looking towards innovations for the future.
 Special Events and Talks are to be announced – stay tuned for details!